Jessica Kaplan of Orange 142 Shares Inside Knowledge

 CS: Do you need to reinvent the approach with every campaign?

 A fluid approach is essential so that we can continue to optimize continuously.
-We like to tap into trends where applicable, assuming that those trends fit the brand voice.
+We like to tap into trends where applicable, assuming they fit the brand voice.

 But the biggest contributor to success with social media campaigns is the ability to test different approaches and see what works and where we can fine-tune strategies.